Inbibo/adonisfx_docs/docs/licensing.md

 4. Enter a valid product key.
     - A XML file `BatchOfflineRequest.xml` will be generated in the same folder.

-5. Send the request file to **adnsupport@inbibo.co.uk** providing enough information to backtrack the source of the activation request.
+5. Send the request file to **adnsupport@inbibo.co.uk** providing enough information to backtrack the source of the activation request (username and date).
 6. In a maximum of 24h an `BatchOfflineResponse.xml` will be returned to the source e-mail address.
 7. Save the response in the same folder `AdonisFX/bin`.
 8. Execute `OfflineReponse` from `AdonisFX/bin` with admin priviledges.